shopware/shopware/src/Core/DevOps/Resources/generated/custom-endpoint-script-services-reference.md

 * Returns nonce value from the content security policy.

-* **Returns** `string`
+* **Returns** `string` | `null`

     A nonce
 ### setContentSecurityPolicy()

 * Change the content security policy.
-Use the response function in this service and not the response service.
+Use the response function form this service and not the response service.

 * **Arguments:**
     * *`string` | `null`* **contentSecurityPolicy**: The new content security policy
 ### setFrameOptions()

 * Change the frame options.
-Use the response function in this service and not the response service.
+Use the response function from this service and not the response service.

 * **Arguments:**
     * *`string` | `null`* **frameOptions**: The new frame options
 ### response()

-* Generates a response with current security options.
+* Generates a response with the current security options.

 * **Returns** [`Shopware\Core\Framework\Script\Api\ScriptResponse`](https://github.com/shopware/platform/blob/trunk/src/Core/Framework/Script/Api/ScriptResponse.php)